 Today’s Video of the Day from the European Space Agency features Tenerife, the largest of the Canary Islands.
 The archipelago consists of eight main islands including Gran Canaria, Lanzarote and La Palma, as well as many small islands and islets.
-The Canary Islands are the southernmost region of Spain in the Atlantic Ocean.
+The Canary Islands make up the southernmost region of Spain in the Atlantic Ocean.

 Tenerife is dominated by Mount Teide, the third largest volcano in the world.
 Teide National Park (a UNESCO World Heritage Site) is located in the center of the island.
 Tourists flock to the beaches of Tenerife, which have sand that ranges in color from golden yellow to black.